sujiar37/beadevops/_posts/cloud/2018-06-20-azure-webapps.md

 Let's deploy a Webapp and host some files on it in azure.
 Here are the steps we need to perform ,

 1) Login to Azure portal -> Go to App services -> Choose Webapp from that list since we are going to use that

-   {% include figure.html image= https://docs.microsoft.com/en-us/azure/app-service/media/app-service-web-get-started-php/php-docs-hello-world-app-service-list.png width="300" height="800" %}
+   {% include figure.html image="https://docs.microsoft.com/en-us/azure/app-service/media/app-service-web-get-started-php/php-docs-hello-world-app-service-list.png" caption="Image with caption" width="300" height="800" %}

 2)